miriamjohnanne/miriamjohnanne/README.md

     acquired through extensive coursework during my undergraduate studies in social science statistics.
 Currently, I am actively engaged in the acquisition of skills in SQL, Python, and JavaScript.<br>
-    My areas of research interest, encompass the following domains: <br>
+    My areas of research interest encompass the following domains: <br>
   ❥the Ancient MENA region, specifically delving into the lives of women within that context, with a particular emphasis on their religious experiences<br>
   ❥the academic history and theoretical frameworks prevalent in Germany from the early 1800s through World War Two; Eastern European and German Jewish history<br>
   ❥the study of reception history concerning the genesis of the "Bible" and its manifold translations, interpretations, and adaptations<br>